onekey-sec/unblob/docs/glossary.md

-: unblob is processing input files recursively, which means if we extracted a file, that contains further files inside it, those will also be extracted, until the recursion depth is reached, beyond that level, no further extraction will happen.
+: unblob is processing input files recursively, which means if we extracted a file, that contains further files inside it, those will also be extracted, until the recursion depth is reached.
+Beyond that level, no further extraction will happen.
 For example, if a `tar.gz` contains a `zip` and a text file, the recursion depth will be **3**: 1. gzip layer, 2. tar, 3. zip and text file.